 - six credit hours in a second science subject, other than mathematics and physics

-Upon completion of these courses, students should contact the Department of Physics to declare their major.
+Upon completion of these courses, students should contact the Department of Physics and Physical Oceanography to declare their major.

 Sample courses beyond first year